This is not your average coastal home.

 Living areas complete with Koi Pond–indoor and outdoor

-Moving into the primary living areas of this mid century modern home – much of the furnishings took shape preliminarily as the result of assessing how we could work around the amazing view to the outdoors.
+Let’s move into the primary living areas of this mid century modern home .
+Many of the furnishings took shape as the result of assessing how we could work around the amazing view outdoors.
 This required a deep study of the existing interior architecture.
-With vaulted ceilings in the sitting area that featured incredible 2-story glass windows and cozy little TV nook just adjacent – determining how to best accentuate the features of these spaces that were so beautiful, while also being so disparate, posed a really unique opportunity.
+Vaulted ceilings in the sitting area featured incredible two-story glass windows and cozy little TV nook just adjacent.
+Determining how to best accentuate these features that were so beautiful, while also being so disparate, posed a unique opportunity.
 Always bold, but still very balanced – the furnishings had to each feel like their own piece of art amongst their original brick and mahogany surroundings.
 Sculptural and smooth paired with some unique geometric shapes and natural textures – these areas really accentuate a contemporary take on MCM style.
 With each element having its own place, the visual and textural aesthetics made our client (and our team) swoon!